PriyanshuGoel2000/Scar2Win/README.md

 3.	accept the terms and conditions, and then click on Register.
 4. Close the Register tab and login.
 5.	add your username, phone number and password, press login.
-6.	add otp , if otp is correct then you will be taken to the login screen.
+6.	add otp , if otp is correct then you will be taken to the home screen.